+PART 5.
+ENVIROPLAN SEPARATE CHARGE

+5.1 ENVIROPLAN SEPARATE CHARGE

+In accordance with section 94 of the Local Government Act 2009 and section 103 of the Local Government Regulation 2012, the council has decided to levy a separate charge for the Ipswich Enviroplan on rateable land in the local government area on the basis set out in this Part 5.

+5.2 IPSWICH ENVIROPLAN

+- (1) The amount of separate charge for the Ipswich Enviroplan which is to be levied to all rateable land in the local government area is \$45.00 per annum. - (2) The separate charge for the Ipswich Enviroplan collected by the council are to be used in the manner determined by the council to provide the greatest benefit for the enhancement of the environment of the local government area, which include the following: - (a) for the acquisition, management and protection of bushland areas in the local government area; - (b) for the provision of facilities for public access to bushland areas in the local government area; - (c) minimising the impact of carbon emissions from the local government area; - (d) promoting education in the community concerning adverse impacts on the environment; - (e) raising community awareness of the impact of carbon emissions and how to minimise or offset their impact.

 PART 6.
-ENVIROPLAN SEPARATE CHARGE

-6.1 ENVIROPLAN SEPARATE CHARGE

-In accordance with section 94 of the Local Government Act 2009 and section 103 of the Local Government Regulation 2012, the council has decided to levy a separate charge for the Ipswich Enviroplan on rateable land in the local government area on the basis set out in this Part 6.

-6.2 IPSWICH ENVIROPLAN

-- The amount of the separate charge for the Ipswich Enviroplan which is to be levied on all rateable land in the local government area is \$46.00 per annum. - (2) The separate charge for the Ipswich Enviroplan collected by the council is to be used in the manner determined by the council to provide the greatest benefit for the enhancement of the environment of the local government area, which include the following: - (a) for the acquisition, management and protection of bushland areas in the local government area; - (b) for the provision of facilities for public access to bushland areas in the local government area; - (c) minimising the impact of carbon emissions from the local government area; - (d) promoting education in the community concerning adverse impacts on the environment; - (e) raising community awareness of the impact of carbon emissions and how to minimise or offset their impact.

-PART 7.
 TIME AND MANNER OF PAYMENT OF RATES AND CHARGES

-7.1 PAYMENT OF RATES AND CHARGES AND DISCOUNT
+6.1 PAYMENT OF RATES AND CHARGES AND DISCOUNT

-The council has decided the following on the basis set out in this Part 7:
+The council has decided the following on the basis set out in this Part 6:

-- the period within which rates or charges

-(including the Emergency Management Levy under section 115 of the Fire and Emergency Services Act 1990) must be paid in accordance with section 118 of the Local Government Regulation 2012; - (2) to allow ratepayers to pay rates or charges (including the Emergency Management Levy) by instalments in accordance with section 129 of the Local Government Regulation 2012; - (3) to allow a discount for payment of rates or charges before the end of a period that ends on or before the due date for payment in accordance with section 130 of the Local Government Regulation 2012.
+- (1) the period within which rates or charges (including the State Emergency Fire levy under section 115 of the Fire and Emergency Services Act 1990) must be paid in accordance with section 118 of the Local Government Regulation 2012; - (2) to allow ratepayers to pay rates or charges (including the State Emergency Fire levy) by instalments in accordance with section 129 of the Local Government Regulation 2012; - (3) to allow a discount for payment of rates or charges before the end of a period that ends on or before the due date for payment in accordance with section 130 of the Local Government Regulation 2012.

-7.2 TIME OF PAYMENT OF RATES AND CHARGES AND PAYMENT BY INSTALMENTS
+6.2 TIME OF PAYMENT OF RATES AND CHARGES AND PAYMENT BY INSTALMENTS